shariq1989/cookbook/content/recipe/serrano-crema.md

 ### ABOUT THE MEAL

-Serrano crema is my take on the authentic, spicy Peruvian green sauce called Aji Verde.
+Serrano crema is my take on the authentic and spicy Peruvian green sauce called Aji Verde.
 You know the one I am talking about; it's the bright green sauce served alongside the roasted chicken in Peruvian restaurants, and it is absolutely incredible.
+I hope you enjoy this delicious sauce our family loves.

 #### #### What ingredients are needed for this meal?

 * Serrano Chili: I love serrano chilies, though they create a spicy serrano crema that may be too hot for some.
 If you want a more mild sauce, I suggest using jalapenos instead.
 Remove the membrane and seeds before dicing; this lowers the spice level as well.

 * Cilantro